 I always make some kind of breakfast bread like my Maple Bacon Cinnamon Rolls or Cranberry Eggnog Christmas Bread.
-This year I decide to make these wonderful Cranberry White Chocolate Scones.
-The scones are tart, but not to sweet and a cross between a biscuit and a cookie.
+This year I decided to make these wonderful Cranberry White Chocolate Scones.
+The scones are tart, but not too sweet and a cross between a biscuit and a cookie.

 - 4 cups all-purpose King Arthur flour

 - 1/3 cup brown sugar packed

 - 2 tsp freshly grated lemon zest

 - 1 cup Land O Lakes® Butter softened